History of Iran; Pre-Islam & Post-Islam

 • 1827 AD Russian Occupation of Tabriz.

-• 1828 AD The Treaty of Turkmenchay was signed between Fath-Ali Shah Qajar and the Tsarist government of Russia, concluding the Russia-Iran war.
-According to this agreement, Yerevan, Nakhichevan, and the remainder of Talysh Khanate were surrendered to Russia.
+• In 1828 AD, Fath-Ali Shah Qajar and the Tsarist government of Russia signed the Treaty of Turkmenchay, concluding the Russia-Iran war.
+According to this agreement, Yerevan, Nakhichevan, and the remainder of the Talysh Khanate surrendered to Russia.

-• 1906 AD Establishment of Persian Parliament, Constitutionalism was officially adopted as a system of government.
+• 1906 AD: With the establishment of the Persian Parliament, constitutionalism was officially adopted as a system of government.

 • 1908 AD Rise of Iranian Nationalist Movement.